Yang-Yifan921/Assessment0018/Assessment/Report/README.md

 *probably ~200 words and a diagram is usually good to convey your design!*

 ## Data

-There are two groups of data I used.
-Image for detecting tpye and First is image about types of vehicle.
+The image is about types of vehicle.
 The data source is kaggle: The images are divided into Car, Bus and Truck, and those are also their labels.

-*probably ~200 words and images of what the data 'looks like' are good!*
+During the experiment, the accuracy is not satisfied is a obvious problem.
+So, I recollected the data.
+More than download from Kaggle, I also search for high-definition car pictures with typical features.
+Because of the high complexity of the color and elements of the image, I filter out the samples with wrong labels one by one for each type of data.
+In the process of data cleaning, it is found that the original sample contains a variety of car shapes, which may be because the samples are also collected through deep learning, so there are some errors.
+In the data processing, as human brain recognition, it will be difficult to distinguish the specific types, too (even if there are only three kinds), such as two-tier bus and large vans, car and truck which only showing head.
+Through comparison and summary, it is considered that the following factors interfere with model learning: the diversity of vehicle shape and type; Complexity of road and surrounding conditions and low image quality of light and object.

 ## Model
 This is a Deep Learning project!
 What model architecture did you use?
 Did you try different ones?
 Why did you choose the ones you did?